snugghash/delta-bot-three/README.md

 1. `git clone https://github.com/MystK/delta-bot-three.git`
 1. `cd delta-bot-three`
 1. Mac/Linux: `nvm install` Windows: Look inside the .nvmrc folder to find the version.
 EX: 5.8.0 is the version. `nvm install 5.8.0 && nvm use 5.8.0`
-1. Create a subreddit. after creation, ensure that "mod editing" for the subreddit's wiki is enabled, and make you bot account a moderator for the subreddit
+1. Create a subreddit.
+After creation, ensure that "mod editing" for the subreddit's wiki is enabled, and make you bot account a moderator for the subreddit.
 1. Get a Reddit API key by going to https://www.reddit.com/prefs/apps/ => create another app => https://i.imgur.com/xMUa521.png
 1. Create a `credentials.json` that looks like below in `./config/credentials` folder.
 1. `npm install -g yarn` && `yarn`
-1. Run `yarn run start-debug` or `yarn start` and it should work
+1. Run `yarn run start-debug` or `yarn start` and it should work.

 #### credentials.json (example)
 ````